devgateway/www.developmentgateway.org/_posts/2012-11-06-please-welcome-moldova-to-the-aid-management-program-community.md

 created: 1352225519
 old_path: news/please-welcome-moldova-aid-management-program-community
 title: Please Welcome Moldova to the Aid Management Program Community
-lede: "Development Gateway is pleased to announce that we will be implementing the Aid Management Program with the government of Moldova thanks to the generous support of UNDP Moldova.\r\n\r\nWe will leverage our experience working on aid management in over 20 different countries around the world to support the government’s commitment
+excerpt: "Development Gateway is pleased to announce that we will be implementing the Aid Management Program with the government of Moldova thanks to the generous support of UNDP Moldova.\r\n\r\nWe will leverage our experience working on aid management in over 20 different countries around the world to support the government’s commitment